CheVeraId/kliento-js/README.md

 const signatureSpecPayload = token.serialise(); // ArrayBuffer
 ```

-Once the signature specification is registered, clients can obtain token bundles for that specification by making a simple HTTP request to VeraId Authority. **No Kliento or VeraId libraries are required at runtime.**
+Once the signature specification is registered, clients can obtain token bundles for that specification by making a simple HTTP request to VeraId Authority.
+No Kliento or VeraId libraries are required at runtime, but clients may use a high-level library to simplify the process, such as [`@veraid/authority-credentials`](https://github.com/CheVeraId/authority-credentials-js) for JS.

 For example, to send a token bundle to an HTTP server in the `Authorization` request header, the client could use the following code to encode the header value: